DavesCodeMusings/pvpgn-docker/README.md

 * If you need to have access to the configuration, it's in /usr/local/etc/pvpgn/
 * Data and log files are written to /usr/local/var/pvgn/
-* You can use Docker volumes to bind mount one or both directories to your own copies for customizing.
+* You can use Docker volumes to bind mount one or both directories to a directory on your host for customizing config or persisting server data.

-For example, this compose.yml:
+For example, this compose.yml contains the configuration for mounting both:

 ```
 services: